otrv4/otrv4/otrv4.md

       does not send any further messages.
     * Verify the authentication `sigma` (see [Auth-R message](#auth-r-message) section).
-    * Verify that `(Y, B)` in the message are the ones already sent in the Identity message and remain unused.
 2. Retrieve ephemeral public keys from Alice:
     * Validates the received ECDH ephemeral public key `X` is on curve Ed448 and sets it as `their_ecdh`.